bolt/docs/docs/storage/queries.md

 $page = $app['query']->getContent('pages/1');

 foreach ($results->relation['entries'] as $item) {
     // Access relationship in here ...
-Item will be EntityProxy, but can be access like a Content object
+Item will be EntityProxy, but can be accessed like a Content object
-    // ... $item->toArray(); will return all fields
+    // OR ... $item->toArray(); will return all fields
 }

 // Checking if item has related items